 For a list of things to bring to FOCUS, please see your section on this page.

 Do students and parents have meetings together?

 Students and parents have two separate schedules throughout FOCUS because they have different FOCUS goals.
-Throughout the days, some sessions are attended jointly while others are separate.
+You will spend most of the FOCUS day apart.